makepanic/gocd-build-status-notifier/README.md

 - Download the latest plugin jar from [Releases](https://github.com/srinivasupadhya/gocd-build-status-notifier/releases) section.
 Place it in `<go-server-location>/plugins/external` & restart Go Server.

 ## Behavior
 - Go Server notifies the plugin on every `Stage Status Change` with relevant details.
-The plugin scans the `build-cause` to see if the `github.pr` / `stash.pr` / `gerrit.cs` material is present.
+The plugin scans the `build-cause` to see if the `github.pr` / `stash.pr` / `gerrit.cs` / `bitbucket.pr` material is present.
 - If it is, then Pull Request/Change Set status is updated with `status=stage-result`, `context=pipeline-name/stage-name` & `target-url=trackback-url`.

 ## Configuration